What are permitted development rights?

 *Please refer to our Local Plan to find out if your property is located within one of these designations.

-For a period of three years, between 30 May 2013 and 30 May 2019, householders will be able to build larger single-storey rear extensions under permitted development.
+The Householder Prior Notification Scheme which commenced in 2013 and allowed householders to build larger single-storey rear extensions under permitted development has now been made permanent.
 These new regulations do not apply if your property is within a Conservation Area, Area of Outstanding Natural Beauty or Site of Special Scientific Interest.
-The size limits will double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses with a height limit for both of no more than 4 metres.
+The size limits double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses with a height limit for both of no more than 4 metres.
 These new larger extensions (i.e. if they extend between 4 and 8 metres or between 3 and 6 metres) must go through a ‘Householder Prior Notification’ process.
 This means that a homeowner wishing to build an extension within these parameters must notify the Council of their intention to build together with supporting details and plans.
 The Council will then notify neighbouring properties adjoining the site, including to the rear inviting comments within 21 days.
 If any objection is subsequently received the Council must then decide whether the extension should be approved or not.
 The development may not be started until the Council has notified the person of its decision or until 42 days has passed without any notification being received.
-To rely upon this right, the development must be completed before 30th May 2019 and notification of its completion must be submitted to the Council.
+To rely upon this right, the development notification of its completion must be submitted to the Council.

 It is important to remember that your extension MUST meet all other parts of the legislation to allow you to qualify for the ‘Prior Notification’ process.
 Please note that if your proposal fails to meet the criteria of the ‘Prior Notification’ process your paperwork will be returned to you.
 You are strongly advised to make a Householder Pre Application Enquiry before your Prior Notification Application which will assess all parts of Class A of the General Permitted Development Order together with the history of your property and advise you of what type of application you will need to make.
 If you are unsure please see our Advice before making an application page or alternatively you can make an application for a certificate of lawful development.